 Common Diseases

-Guppies can survive the harsh water conditions, but still, there is a chance they can get sick.
+Guppies can survive harsh water conditions, but there is still a chance they can get sick.
 Here are some common diseases that are found in them –

 Precautions

-• Wash everything thoroughly before adding them into the tank
+- Wash everything thoroughly before adding it to the tank

 Are Guppies Hardy?

-Guppies are perfect for beginners and experienced aquarists as they are hardy and will easily make a good companion with other community fish.
-Their colorful appearance and magnificent tails will give vividness to your tank.
+Guppies are perfect for beginners and experienced aquarists.
+They are hardy and will easily make a good companion with other community fish.
+Their colorful appearance and magnificent tails will add vividness to your tank.

 A healthy diet and environment will keep their color bright and their movement active.
-Make sure the tank is properly set up, and water conditions are suitable for them.
+Make sure the tank is properly set up and that the water conditions are suitable for them.

-Do you have Guppies or planning to have one?
+Do you have Guppies, or are you planning to have one?
 What qualities do you like the most about them?
 Let us hear from you!